 If HIV gets inside the cells of our body due to unprotected sex, it takes about 72 hours to spread to the whole body and establish an infection.
-PEPSE works by stopping the replication of the virus after the exposure.
+PEPSE works by stopping the replication of the virus after exposure.
 You need to continue the same treatment for 28 days.
-PEPSE with a combination of three anti-HIV (antiretroviral) drugs (Tenofovir DF and Emtricitabine with Raltegravir/Dolutegravir/Efavirenz/Lopinavir/r) has been shown to be highly effective in preventing HIV infection if taken correctly.
+PEPSE with a combination of three anti-HIV (antiretroviral) drugs (Tenofovir DF and Emtricitabine with Raltegravir/Dolutegravir/Efavirenz/Lopinavir/r) are highly effective in preventing HIV infection if taken correctly.

 Who needs PEPSE?

 If you have a condom that has broken or slipped during sex, or if you have had unprotected sex with someone who is HIV positive, call or visit the nearest STD clinic as soon as possible ideally within 72 hours.
 The doctor will do an assessment and discuss whether PEPSE medication would be suitable for you.
 He or she will counsel you regarding the PEPSE.

 - Kidney function: test for protein in urine/UFR

 - Kidney function: test for creatinine and eGFR in the blood

 - Gonorrhoea cultures from the Anus, throat and urethra

 - Chlamydia trachomatis PCR from Anus throat and Urine.